 UCLA Samueli has an Exceptional Student Admissions Program (ESAP) for its outstanding undergraduates who wish to enter the school graduate program upon completion of the B.S. degree.
 ESAP is an alternative to the Departmental Scholar Program.
-In contrast to that program, an ESAP-admitted student would be an en-
+In contrast to that program, an ESAP-admitted student would be an enrolled graduate student and eligible for consideration of graduate fellowships and teaching assistant positions if available.